hzluan/Cornerstone200A_project2/README.md

-Your approach to extending your classifier to predict risk over time Detailed performance evaluation of your risk model across multiple time horizons (e.g. 1,3 and 6 years) Comparison of your imaging-based risk model against your PLCO model An approach for combining your imaging-based risk model with the clinical information in your PLCO model Note, there are many valid options here!
+Your approach to extending your classifier to predict risk over time Detailed performance evaluation of your risk model across multiple time horizons (e.g. 1,3 and 6 years) Comparison of your imaging-based risk model against your PLCO model An approach for combining your imaging-based risk model with the clinical information in your PLCO model (**extra credit**) Note, there are many valid options here!
 Performance evaluation of this combined model across multiple time horizons.
 Your image-based 6-year validation AUC should be at least 0.76 and your 1-year Validation should at least as good as your best detection model.

-Explore clinical implications of this model (10pts) Now that you've developed your risk model, it's time to analyze the clinical opportunities in enables.
+Explore clinical implications of this model (10pts) Now that you've developed your risk model, it's time to analyze the clinical opportunities it enables.
 Please propose a workflow for how your model could be used to improve screening and quantify the potential impact of your workflow.
 Be sure to study the impact of your model across various subgroups, as you did in Project 1.
-Finally, please include a discussion of the limitations of your analyses and subsequent studies are needed to drive these tools to impact.
+Finally, please include a discussion of the limitations of your analyses and subsequent studies are needed to drive these tools to impact. (**add treatment as part of the input and compare treatment effect and survival rate, attention on image for where to pay attention to**) (**subgroup number required, writing optional**)